hawkz/stephenhawkes/_posts/2025-05-07-if-i-were-dictator-for-the-sectors-ai-strategy.md

 *   Legal advice networks naming their needs.

-*   Funders wanting to coordinate better.
+*   Funders wanting to coordinate better, calling for data standards.

 *   Initiatives trying to collate and centralise support.

 *   Whiteboards filled with ideas for sharing what works and what doesn’t.

 The question isn’t “should we do this?”
-It’s “how quickly can we align around doing it together?”
+It’s “how quickly and urgently can we align around doing it together?”

 ### **It's good that I'm not a dictator...**

 I don’t want control.
-I want alignment.
-We all know its not the right way to govern, but seeing the frustration and hunger for a cohesive strategy for the sector was really fun to think though.
+I want alignment because the waste is heart-breaking to watch.
+We all know dictatorship is not the right way to govern, but seeing the frustration and hunger in the room yesterday for a cohesive strategy really gave me something to think though.
 Shared doctrine.
 Open systems.
 Co-ordinated funding.
 User-led tools.
 Plain language.
 This is what we know, lets hopefully not let a two letter term trip us up and instead use it to create radical coherence.

+## Long live the rebellion